 Later David would tell folks that at the age of thirteen you can do anything; nothing seems impossible and one feels invincible.
 He thinks if he would have waited until adulthood to develop the method of making ivory threads, he would probably have said it was impossible.
 These ivory threads are seven thousandths of an inch in diameter (.007"), twice the thickness of a human hair.

-A talent for carving had been in the Warther family for several generations prior to David's arrival.
+A talent for carving had been in the Warther family for several generations.
 His great-great-grandfather was a cabinet maker and woodcarver in Switzerland in the early to middle 1800's.
 David's grandfather, Ernest "Mooney" Warther, was a renown carver of steam engine models, also using wood and ivory.
 When David was a child, his grandfather was actively carving and at the same time showering David with a great deal of love and encouragement.

 David's father, a skilled knife maker, was able to convey closely held family carving techniques to his artistic and enterprising son.
 David's concept of carving "The History of the Ship" was undoubtedly spawned from his grandfather's lifelong project of carving "The History of the Steam Engine".

-While the development of the ship spans many centuries, its history was just becoming known when David was a kid.
-It has only been since the early 1960's that modern man has learned, primarily through underwater archaeology, what ancient ships were like, how they were built and how they worked.
+While the development of the ship spans thousands of years, its history was just becoming known through underwater archaeology when David was a kid.
+It has only been since the early 1960's that modern man has learned what ancient ships were like, how they were built and how they worked.

 In his late teen years, David began studying the history of ship development and later became a member of the Institute of Nautical Archaeology (INA) at Texas A & M University.